seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 --------------------------------------------------------------------------------

-### Appendix I: Repository Guidelines
+### Appendix I: Repository Guidelines {#appendix-i-repository-guidelines}

-We provided a simplified layout in this github repository, as listed in the trunk folders below.
-However, note that this architecture can become highly nested which carried certain trade–offs.
+We provided a simplified layout in this github repository, as shown in the list of its trunk folders below.
+However, this architecture can become highly nested which may not suit everyone's preferences.
 Therefore, we welcome any feedback on improved structure that is more appropriate to your project design, and provide additional layout examples from today's slide for comparison.